What we do

 i-Human Patient case scenarios help users develop clinical skill & diagnostic effectiveness & efficiency while providing a tool for educators and administrators to evaluate individual and group competencies.

 Active, realistic learning

-Symptoms-based approach to diagnostic reasoning
+Symptoms-based approach to patient assessment and diagnostic reasoning

 Individualized feedback and coaching

 Objective competency evaluation

 Simulated “real world” experience

 i-Human Patients provides a complete, active learning experience that results in more effective competency development and knowledge retention.
 Students and clinicians take a patient history, perform physical exams, select and prioritize differentials, order and interpret tests, develop a treatment plan, and document the encounter in the built-in EMR.
 Our fully interactive, immersive multimedia user experience simulates the real world.
 Follow patients over time as their symptoms and diagnoses increase in complexity.